AJVDV/sallyResume/README.md

 # sallyResume
- Sally resume exercise for react jsx
+ Sally's resume as an exercise in jsx and react